skip to main content

 All modules are Compulsory.

-Entrants should have passes in 4 different subjects including a grade C/4 or above in GSCE Maths and English and hold a related Level 3 qualification(s) equating to 56 UCAS points.
+Entrants should have passes in 4 different subjects including a grade C/4 or above in GCSE Maths and English and hold a related Level 3 qualification(s) equating to 56 UCAS points, including one subject from: Mathematics, Further Mathematics, Physics, Chemistry, Technology & Design, Design & Technology, Engineering, Electronics or Double Award Science/Applied Science.
+BTEC Level 3 awards in Engineering should include Merit in Engineering Principles.

 To be eligible to commence study on this HLA Pathway, applicants must have secured full-time paid employment in a relevant industry sector.

-Completion of this Foundation Degree will facilitate progression to higher level roles within the candidates own place of work.
+Completion of this Foundation Degree may facilitate progression to higher level roles within the candidates’ own places of work.

-Students are also in a position to articulate into year two of an associated Honours Degree at Ulster University provided they meet the entrance criteria.
+On graduating, you may (subject to performance) articulate into year two of an associated Honours Degree at Ulster University (eg BEng Hons Mechatronics, BEng Hons Mechanical and Manufacturing Engineering), provided you meet the entrance criteria.

 The Mechatronics Specialism is delivered in the Omagh Campus.

-Course delivery is part-time, over three years.
-Students will study part time, whilst working in a relevant place of employment in the engineering industry and in the final semester will complete a period of work based learning to compliment and consolidate their academic study.
+Programme delivery is part-time, over three years.
+You will study part-time, whilst working in a relevant place of employment in the engineering industry.
+In the final semester, you will complete a period of work-based learning to complement and consolidate your academic study.

 1 Available Session